 We need to widen our lens when developing research questions and policy directions and embrace the varied factors that lead to homelessness and poverty – including those factors that lead to wellness and stability.

-Hear more from Kristen by listening to "Recovery Housing and Homelessness,"t3 Podcast:
+Hear more from Kristen by listening to "Recovery Housing and Homelessness,"a t3 Podcast:

 Editor's Note: this article was originally published in October 2014; however, the themes discussed continue to ring true.